Draggie306/CheatSheets/A level/source/Computer Science.md

 ## 1.1.1 Structure and function of the processor

 The CPU (Central Processing Unit) has many different components within it, each having their own specific function and role.
-Its purpose is to **process data**, **strong text**which can be searching, sorting, calculating, communicating between input/output devices, temporarily storing results of calculations, etc.
+Its purpose is to **process data**, which can be searching, sorting, calculating, communicating between input/output devices, temporarily storing results of calculations, etc.

 ### Buses